 Skip to contents

-compute_invasion_fitness() evaluates the invasion-fitness surface \(\lambda_{is}\) over sites (\(s\)) and invaders (\(i\)) using the three standardized predictors:
+compute_invasion_fitness() evaluates the invasion-fitness surface \(\lambda_{is}\) over sites (\(s\)) and invaders (\(i\)) using three standardized predictors:

-• Abiotic suitability \(r^{(z)}_{is}\) (alignment between invader traits and local environment),
+• Abiotic suitability \(r^{(z)}_{is}\) (alignment between invader traits and the local environment),

-• Niche crowding \(C^{(z)}_{is}\) (overlap with resident trait space weighted by composition),
+• Niche crowding \(C^{(z)}_{is}\) (overlap with resident trait space, weighted by composition),

-• Resident competition \(S^{(z)}_{is}\) (site-only saturation).
+• Resident competition \(S^{(z)}_{is}\) (site-level saturation).

 Usage